The Beginner’s Guide to Different Kinds of Concentrates

 Mind concentrate purchase limits

 In New Jersey, consumers may purchase up to one ounce of cannabis per dispensary visit.
 When it comes to concentrates, the equivalent of “one ounce” is four grams of solid cannabis concentrate or in liquid form.
-So, if you’re purchasing vape carts, for example, you may buy four one-gram vape cartridges per dispensary visit under NJ state law.
+So, if you’re purchasing vape carts, for example, you may buy four one-gram vape cartridges per dispensary visit under New Jersey state law.
 Keep these purchase limits in mind when you head to the dispensary and plan your purchases accordingly.

 Consider your consumption method